-MKT130 - Principles of Retailing (LEC - Lecture) Description
+MKT130 - Principles of Retailing (LEC - Lecture)

-An introductory view of retailing and its relative position in the marketing chain.
-Primary emphasis is on the basic functions of a retail store; finance and control, operations, personnel, merchandising and sales promotion.
+This course provides an introductory view of retailing and its relative position in the marketing chain.
+Primary emphasis is on the basic functions of a retail store: finance and control, operations, personnel, merchandising and sales promotion.